BCE-Mach Announces Agreements for its 10 …

-OKLAHOMA CITY–(BUSINESS WIRE)–BCE-Mach III LLC recently closed an acquisition of approxi …Read More
+OKLAHOMA CITY–(BUSINESS WIRE)–BCE-Mach LLC, BCE-Mach II LLC and BCE-Mach III LLC (collec …Read More

 OKLAHOMA CITY, OKLAHOMA – BCE-Mach III LLC recently signed a purchase and sale agreement to acquire producing properties in Western and Southern Oklahoma and the Texas Panhandle from Cimarex Energy.
 The acquisition, expected to close in June 2021, also includes two gas gathering and processing assets located in Southern Oklahoma.